BallAerospace/COSMOS/_posts/2016-08-04-custom-cosmos_interface.markdown

 INTERFACE UART_INTERFACE  checksum_serial_interface.rb COM1  COM1 115200 NONE   1    nil nil  BURST
 ```

 I added a comment line above the definition which describes the settings.
-For more information see the [Serial Interface](http://cosmosrb.com/docs/interfaces/#serial-interface) documentation.
+For more information see the [Serial Interface](/docs/interfaces/#serial-interface) documentation.

-This same technique can obviously be used to extend the the other TCPIP interfaces and can be used with all the various [Stream Protocol](http://cosmosrb.com/docs/interfaces/#streams-and-stream-protocols) classes COSMOS defines.
+This same technique can obviously be used to extend the the other TCPIP interfaces and can be used with all the various [Streams](/docs/interfaces/#streams) COSMOS defines.

 If you have a question which would benefit the community or find a possible bug please use our [Github Issues](https://github.com/BallAerospace/COSMOS/issues).
 If you would like more information about a COSMOS training or support contract please contact us at <cosmos@ball.com>.